patrickxrivera/node-telegram-bot/README.md

 # Future Roadmap

+- [ ] Keep response time high even when bot has been idle for extended period of time
 - [ ] Display a back button when user searches with "/social" commands
 - [ ] Render all commands when an unknown query is received
 - [ ] Create a "/rando" command that renders a random community member